shane-ducksbury/fotostash/README.md

 - Create Albums of your favourite photos

 ### Setup
-To install on Docker, use the a docker-compose file:
+To install on Docker, use the docker-compose file from the docker container.
+N.B this is currently slightly broken until an override is worked out for the API url.

-    To Do, add the code here.

 ### Running for local development
 API